Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Some Netflix assets are being blocked

 Dang.
 Netflix is having problems.
 Amazon Prime is even worse.
-It looks like some CSS or font files are blocked as well, and the thumbnails aren’t loading.
-It’s time to move to Phase Two: Tunnel only YouTube traffic over the VPN.
+It looks like some CSS or font files are blocked, and the thumbnails aren’t loading.
+Time for Phase Two: tunnel only YouTube traffic over the VPN.

-Warning: Do not try to send all the Apple TV traffic over a VPN because Netflix, Prime, and others are wise to VPN providers and have gotten great at geofencing.
+Warning: Do not try to send all Apple TV traffic over a VPN; Netflix, Prime, and others are wise to VPN providers and have gotten great at geofencing.

 Top ↩